Islandora-Devops/islectl/docs/docs/install.md

   --project-dir /Users/vivek/isle-site-template
 ```

+That creates a context for an ISLE site that has its `docker-compose.yml` at `/Users/vivek/isle-site-template`.
+It's also set as your default context since the `--default` flag was passed.

 #### Create a remote context

 For ISLE installs on remote servers, you can setup a remote context.
 An example command for that would be: